College Scholastic Ability Test: History

 Since the liberation of Korea, South Korea has changed its methods of university and college admission from twelve to sixteen times.
 The policies ranged from allowing colleges to choose students to outlawing hagwons.
 Parents and students have had difficulty adjusting to the changes.
 The changes have been cited as evidence of systemic instability and the sensitivity of the admission process to public opinion.

 University and college admissions were first left to the universities, and the first CSAT incarnation appeared at the beginning of 1960.
 The Supreme Council for National Reconstruction established an early CSAT from 1962 to 1963 as a qualification test for students.
 Due to the small number of students passing the test, colleges soon had a student shortage.
 The admissions process was criticized as inefficient, and the government scrapped the policy from 1964 to 1968.
 A similar policy was adopted in 1969 by the Third Republic of Korea, and the new test was the Preliminary College Entrance Examination (대학입학예비고사); it continued, mostly unchanged, until 1981.
 That year, the policy was significantly changed.
 The test name was changed to Preliminary College Preparations Examination (대학예비고사), and hagwons (cram schools) were outlawed.
 In 1982, the test name was changed again to College Entrance Strength Test (대입학력고사).

+In the 1990s, there was a rumour that if students had the S-shaped emblem, they could go to a prestigious university (Seoul National University), and if they had the letter III, they could get a score of 300 on the CSAT, which led to the Onata incident in which test takers secretly removed the Sonata III emblem.
+There were many Sonata IIIs with the letters S and III missing from the emblem and for this reason, Hyundai Motors implemented a free emblem replacement service.

 The current CSAT system was established in 1993, and has undergone several revisions since then.
 In 2004, the government of South Korea introduced a 2008 College Admissions Change Proposal; however, it failed to bring about significant changes.
+In 2020, the exam was postponed to the first Thursday in December (December 3) due to the COVID-19 pandemic.